sourcetoad / logger

 Due to the large amount of records anticipated to be created, you must create an integer mapping to models in your system.
 We give an example as follows:

-This points our App\User::class
+This points our App\Models\User::class

 to an enum (integer).
 This means our database is created with small integers vs large fully qualified namespaces.

 Recommended action is creating an enum class to describe all models in your system.
 If an integer mapping is not detected.
-The system will error out with an /InvalidArgumentException
+The system will error out with an \InvalidArgumentException

 .

-This enforces the user to create shorthand notation for all models.
-To cut down on database size.
+This enforces the user to create shorthand notation for all models to cut down on database size.
 If a numeric morph is not found, the system will fail out.
 Due to issues with blindly overwriting and applying these morphs globally, they are manually applied.
 This means that morphs in your application are left untouched.

-Trackable Trait
+Trackable Trait and Contract

-For models that may contain information that you wish to be notified was access/retrieved.
-You may add the Trackable trait to these models.
-The issue with this, is a record without a user association is frankly useless.
-However, you may access a record that has no foreign key or relation to a user model.
+The issue with this, is a record without an owner association is frankly useless.
+However, you may access a record that has no foreign key or relation to its owner model.
 Tracking that makes auditing quite useless.

 For this reason, we've developed the notion of custom resolvers.
 They must be implemented for each Entity tracked, which (if tracked) must be in the morphs